rwarrin/cipher/README.md

 		- amount to shift each letter must be a positive number.

 ##How To Compile
-To build for unix and windows use
+To build for unix and windows use `make all`

-	make all
-To build for unix only use
+To build for unix only use `make cipher`

-	make cipher
-To bild for windows only use
+To build for windows only use `make cipherw`
-	make cipherw

-Windows: `g++ -mno-cygwin -o cipher cipher.cpp`